 The limitations of Non-Exclusive Licenses

 Most non-exclusive licenses have a limitation on sales, plays, streams or views.
 For example, the license might only allow a maximum number of 50,000 streams on Spotify and/or 100,000 views on YouTube.

 A non-exclusive license also has an expiration date.
 Meaning that it’s only going to be valid for a set period of time.
 This could be anywhere between 1-10 years.
 After the contract period is due, the buyer has to renew the license.
 In other words, buy a new one.

 The license will also need to be renewed as soon as the buyer reached the maximum amount of streams and/or plays.
 Even if that’s before the contract’s expiration date (!)

 Since these licenses are non-exclusive, a single beat can be licensed to an unlimited number of different artists.
 This means that several artists could be using the same beat for a different song under similar license terms.

 Whether this is a problem depends entirely on what stage the artist is.
 A beginner artist would be best off with a non-exclusive license, while a signed artist or an artist that is on the verge of blowing up might be better off with an exclusive license.

 Most producers offer different non-exclusive licensing options.
 In my case, I decided to simplify the leasing process and only offer a Non-Commercial or Commercial option.

 Every option comes with its own unique user-rights.
-These user-rights are often displayed in licensing tables, similar to mine below.
+These user-rights are often displayed in licensing tables, similar to mine on the home page.